The next step is to create a local copy of the remote repo by cloning it.

 1 Clone the remote repo to your computer.
 For example, you can clone the samplerepo-things repo, or the fork you created from it in a previous lesson.

-Note that the URL of the GitHub project is different from the URL you need to clone a repo in that GitHub project. e.g.
+Note that the GitHub project page URL is different from the repo URL you need for cloning.
+For example:

 https://github.com/git-mastery/samplerepo-things # GitHub project URL